Prevention of nutrition deficiencies

 Do you have a deficiency?

-When we speak about nutritional deficiencies we mainly speak about a shortage of one or more minerals and vitamins (micronutrients).
 A simple blood test can usually tell you whether or not you are missing out on something.
 A regular blood test analyzes only the most common micronutrient deficiencies and only when there is a suspected shortage of something else a specific test is done.

 Other ways to evaluate if you’re at risk for any deficiencies are: